flyteorg/flyte/rsts/deployment/configuration/eventing.rst

 .. tags:: Configuration, Infrastructure, Advanced

 Progress of Flyte workflow and task execution is delimited by a series of events that are passed from the FlytePropeller to FlyteAdmin.
 Administrators can configure FlyteAdmin to send these events onwards to a pub/sub system like SNS/SQS as well.
-Note that this configuration is distinct from the configuration for notifications :ref:`administrator-configuration-notifications`.
+Note that this configuration is distinct from the configuration for notifications :ref:`deployment-configuration-notifications`.
 They should use separate topics/queues.
 These events are meant for external consumption, outside the Flyte platform, whereas the notifications pub/sub setup is entirely for Admin itself to send email/pagerduty/etc notifications.

 *********
 Use cases